-An additional bonus, guests staying in any one of the estate's holiday homes will receive free admission into Castle Howard, valid for one day of your choice, so you can explore the home of Bridgerton's favourite couple at your leisure.
+An additional bonus, guests staying in any one of the estate's holiday homes will receive free admission into Castle Howard, valid for one day of your choice, so you can explore the home of one of Bridgerton's favourite couples at your leisure.

 Frampton Court Estate sleeps up to 14 people

 Seeking a country retreat?
 Frampton Court Estate is the ultimate bucket list destination.
-Sleeping up to 14 people, this one-of-a-kind Palladian property is steeped in history, having long stood as the ancestral home of the Clifford family.
-Resting upon the banks of the River Severn in Gloucestershire, the estate is surrounded by its own private ornamental gardens and looks out onto the nearby Grade I park and 50 acre lakes.
+Sleeping up to 14 people, this one-of-a-kind Palladian property is steeped in history, and has long stood as the ancestral home of the Clifford family.
+Resting upon the banks of the River Severn in Gloucestershire, the estate is surrounded by its own private ornamental gardens and looks out onto the nearby Grade I park and 50-acre lakes.

-Each of the individually decorated bedrooms feature bespoke decor ranging from fourposter beds to hanging Jacobean fabrics, eighteenth century fireplaces to Frampton Flora water-colours on the walls – as Lady Whistledown would say, this property is "an even rarer jewel."
+Each of the individually decorated bedrooms features bespoke decor ranging from four-poster beds to hanging Jacobean fabrics, eighteenth-century fireplaces to Frampton Flora watercolours on the walls – as Lady Whistledown would say, this property is "an even rarer jewel."

 HELLO!'s selection is editorial and independently chosen – we only feature items our editors love and approve of.
 HELLO! may collect a share of sales or other compensation from the links on this page.
 To find out more visit our FAQ page.